 This is the most common type of neuropathy which affects those with diabetes.
 Usually, the symptoms start in the legs and feet; then they move to the arms and hands.
 So, the symptoms are:

-This type of neuropathy is known by the name radiculoplexus neuropathy, proximal neuropathy, diabetic amyotrophy and femoral neuropathy.
+This type of neuropathy is known by the name radiculoplexus neuropathy, proximal neuropathy, diabetic amyotrophy, and femoral neuropathy.

 As a matter of fact, this type impacts the nerves in the legs, thighs, buttocks, and hips.
 Usually, the symptoms are felt only on one side of the body, and they might improve with time.
 So, the symptoms are:

 Mononeuropathy is also known by the name focal neuropathy.
 As a matter of fact, it actually damages only one nerve.
-This nerve might be found anywhere on the leg, face or torso.
+This nerve might be found anywhere on the leg, face, or torso.

 It usually happens suddenly, and mostly it occurs in older adults.
 Although it’s painful, the good news is that the pain is temporary and it lasts a few months or weeks.
 Therefore, the symptoms are specific to the nerve which is affected, and they might include:

-The autonomic nerves control the breathing, beating of the heart, movement of the stomach contents, bladder control, movement of the waste in the intestines.
+The autonomic nerves control the breathing, beating of the heart, movement of the stomach contents, bladder control, and movement of the waste in the intestines.
 Moreover, these nerves act without the control of conscious thought.
 So, the symptoms are: